leovantoji/Deep-Learning-Nanodegree/README.md

 - The **container script** is simply the instructions (algorithm) that is used to create a container; for Docker, these container scripts are referred to as **dockerfiles**.

 ![container_2]()

+- Since a container is not a full virtual machine, it's lighter weight on the OS, which means application can run using little overheads.
+We can update the container script with new dependencies and create new container with updated softwares.